-The governing coalition led by Japan’s pro-nuclear Liberal Democratic Party is predicted to win a majority in the July 21 Upper House elections.
+The governing coalition led by Japan’s pro-nuclear Liberal Democratic Party is to win a majority in the July 21 Upper House elections.

-That prospect might alarm the almost half of all Japanese citizens who say they don’t want to restart the 48 nuclear reactors that remain offline for safety checks after the March 2011 earthquake and tsunami that triggered a catastrophic meltdown.
+That prospect might alarm the almost of all Japanese citizens who say they don’t want to restart the 48 nuclear reactors that remain offline for safety checks after the March 2011 earthquake and tsunami that triggered a catastrophic meltdown.
 Even now, engineers are struggling to contain the radioactive water seeping into the groundwater under the crippled Fukushima Dai-Ichi facility.

 Yet nuclear power, which before the tsunami generated almost 30 percent of Japan’s electricity, is reliable, safe and climate-friendly, and should remain part of the country’s energy mix.
 The challenge Japan faces is to tear down the “nuclear village” -- the collusive nexus of government and industry that drove the country to pursue atomic energy at the expense of its citizens’ safety.